-I didn't quite make it for sunrise (when the rising sun will occasionally paint the tops of the mountains red), but I did go early enough to beat the crowds and catch some great reflections of the mountains on the lake.
+I didn't quite make it to Moraine Lake for sunrise (when the rising sun will occasionally paint the tops of the mountains red), but I did go early enough to beat the crowds and catch some great reflections of the mountains on the lake.

-From the Rock Pile viewpoint (where you'll get the “Twenty Dollar View” – the view of lake and peaks that was featured on the Canadian $20 bill), Moraine Lake was a shade of deep turquoise.
+From the Rock Pile viewpoint (where you'll get the “Twenty Dollar View” – the view of lake and peaks that was featured on the Canadian $20 bill), Moraine Lake was a shade of deep turquoise in the morning.

 2. Lake Louise